raspberrypilearning/mystery-letter/en/step_4.md

 --- /code ---

-Notice that there's a dot (full stop) '.' before the name of the class in the CSS file but not in the `<span>` tag in your HTML document.
+Notice that there's a dot before the name of the class in the CSS file but not in the `<span>` tag in your HTML document.

 --- /task ---